 Ask about anything that is bothering you.Ask about anything that is bothering you.

 If there’s something you feel like the building is falling behind on, like maybe the garbage room isn’t being cleared out quickly enough, now is the time to ask.
-The board of directors, the Super, and likely the management company are all present to hear any questions you have.
+The board of directors, the Super, and the management company are all present to hear any questions you have.